 - (a) render to the other ship, the master, crew and passengers, if any, thereof, such assistance as may be practicable and as may be necessary to save them from any danger by the collision, and stand by the other ship, until he has ascertained that such ship has no need for further assistance; and - (b) give the master of the other ship the name and port of registry of his ship, and the names of the ports from which his ship sailed and to which his ship is bound. - (2) Subsection (1) shall apply to the masters of Cayman Islands ships and to the masters of foreign ships when in Cayman Islands waters. - (3) The failure of the master of a ship to comply with this section shall not raise any presumption of law that the collision was caused by his wrongful act, neglect or default. - 151.
-Whoever, being the master of a ship, fails without reasonable cause to comply with section 150 is guilty of an offence and liable upon conviction - and in either case if he is a certificated officer, an inquiry into his conduct may be held, and his certificate cancelled or suspended.
+A person who, being the master of a ship, fails without reasonable cause to comply with section 150 commits an offence and is liable upon conviction -